tanhaei/ClusterGuidedEmbedding/README.md

 ## **Pre-trained Weights**

-In compliance with reviewer recommendations, pre-trained weights for the Ophthalmic and Systemic clusters are provided in the weights/ directory.
+Pre-trained weights for the Ophthalmic and Systemic clusters are provided in the weights/ directory.
 These weights were trained on the BioArc ophthalmology cohort (N=5,000).

 ## **Data Privacy**